Dubai: Offshore Business Sectors

-The Constans Crescent Investment Fund is one of the first hedge funds focused on investment opportunities in the “Crescent Belt” of Islamic countries stretching between Morocco and Pakistan, including the GCC and North Africa, and the fund primarily invests in local public equities across these markets.
+The Constans Crescent Investment Fund is one of the first hedge funds focused on investment opportunities in the “Crescent Belt” of Islamic countries stretching from Morocco to Pakistan, including the GCC and North Africa, and the fund primarily invests in local public equities across these markets.

 In April 2007, the Dubai International Financial Centre (DIFC) held an official inauguration ceremony for the DIFC Courts, an independent judicial system which deals with matters arising from and within the DIFC, and which is expected to raise the bar of legal standards within the region.

 The Real Property Law, enacted in June 2007, guarantees ownership of freehold land and buildings, and other interest in land, within the DIFC.
 The Law is based on the underlying principles of English common law, but also incorporates the Torrens system of land registration, well known in countries such as Australia, New Zealand, Canada and Singapore.